EEEManchester/drone_build_tutorial/2_docker_px4.md

 # PX4 in Docker
+This rep is to proivde a development environment using PX4-Gazebo in Docker.
+That is, a PX4 source code should be downloaded and prepared on your host machine, which would be used by this tutorial.

+## (optional) Background of PX4 and Docker
 PX4 provides official guides and Docker images for simulation at [PX4 Docker Containers](https://docs.px4.io/main/en/test_and_ci/docker.html).

 It includes containers for different Ubuntu versions, and the corresponding ROS application.
 This feature is achieved by a hierarchical architecture.